 As a part of this charity the School has a requirement to have charitable purposes or aims that are for the public benefit.

 The primary purpose of John Lyon’s Foundation is the advancement of education for children.
 A part of the ethos of the School is that access to education should not be limited to those who can afford fees, so we take substantial steps to ensure access is widened to include many boys who would not otherwise benefit from the education that we offer.

-In addition to the academic curriculum, pupils are expected to participate in extra-curricular activities working with and for other groups of people.
+In addition to the academic curriculum, pupils are expected to participate in extra-curricular and co-curricular activities working with and for other groups of people.
 Community service is undertaken by most pupils throughout their education.
 Educating young men in their responsibilities to the community in opportunities outside the classroom – locally, nationally and internationally, is a key aspect of our aims.
-Members of the local community are invited to concerts, plays, lectures and charitable events held at the School.

-The School offers the opportunity for pupils from a number of local schools to participate in workshops and other enriching activities.
+The School offers the opportunity for pupils from a number of local schools to participate in workshops, seminars and other enriching activities.
 We have strong links with a number of local maintained schools.
-The excellent facilities at the School are enjoyed by many local groups – sporting, cultural and educational – on a regular basis.
+Many local groups enjoy the excellent facilities at the School – sporting, cultural and educational – on a regular basis.